 Give us new images, Hollywood.
 Your tired tropes are hurting us all.

-Next time, I’ll talk more about more about the gendered dimension of the noble savage trope, particularly how non-White women are used in postcolonial Hollywood fantasies.
+Next time, I’ll talk more about more about the gendered dimension of the noble savage trope, particularly how women of colour are used in postcolonial Hollywood fantasies.

 * TV Tropes says the magical negro trope is inverted in Shawshank Redemption because Freeman’s character is the narrator, a murderer, and he regains the will to live through his friendship with Robbins’ character.
 While it is not a simplistic, clear cut example of this trope, I think it fits because Freeman’s character ultimately exists to show the goodness of Tim Robbins’ character.
 Brookhiser and others agree.

-** I see that action movies are an acceptable deviation from the magical negro trope for big Hollywood because these films still rely on the stereotype of the macho, street-smart, non-White, loveable rogue.
-For every film starring a relatively highly paid non-White actor such as Will Smith or Denzel Washington, there are thousands of others where non-White people are side characters.
+** I see that action movies are an acceptable deviation from the magical negro trope for big Hollywood because these films still rely on the stereotype of the Black macho man, who is a street-smart, loveable rogue.
+For every film starring a relatively highly paid person of colour, such as Will Smith or Denzel Washington, there are thousands of others where Black people are set up as disposable side characters.